sinnie/learn_web_dev/node/fs-path.md

 5. And an optional body

 ## Initializing a server:
 A Node server is created with one callback.
-For each HTTP request that arrives, the callback is invoked with two args - res, req
+For each HTTP request that arrives, the callback is invoked with two arguments: res, req
-* The callback’s first req argument will contain the incoming HTTP request as an http.IncomngMessage object
+* The callback’s first req argument will contain the incoming HTTP request as an `http.IncomngMessage` object
-* the callbacks second argument will contain an empty outgoing http response as an http.ServerResponse obj
+* the callbacks second argument will contain an empty outgoing http response as an `http.ServerResponse` obj
 * The goal of the callback is to correctly fill in the res obj based on the information in req object

 ```javascript